kwestin/dac-purple-teaming-workshop/README.md

 ___________________________________________________

-## Lab 2 - Detected Admin Console Access
+## Lab 2 - Data Onboarding, Packs & Detected Admin Console Access

 **Lab 2: Exercise 1: Onboarding Okta Data**
 1. [Sign up for a free Okta Developer](https://developer.okta.com/signup/) account if you have not done so.